andyschwab/andyschwab.github.io/DESIGN.md

 ### Layout & spacing
 - Single narrow column, page max-width ~`46rem`; text/measure column ~`36rem`.
-- **Intro is centered** (portrait, kicker, headline, and short snapshot all center-aligned); keep the snapshot brief so centered text stays readable.
-Subsequent sections are left-aligned within the measure.
+- **Intro is centered** (portrait, kicker, headline centered; snapshot left-aligned).
+Headline and snapshot have no additional max-width constraint — they fill the full page column (`--page-max`) the same as all other sections.
+Subsequent sections are left-aligned within the same column.
 - 4px base unit; rem steps: `0.25 / 0.5 / 0.75 / 1 / 1.5 / 2 / 3 / 4 / 6 / 8`.
 - Section vertical padding: `clamp(3.5rem, 7vw, 7rem)`.
 - Generous whitespace, clear separation between sections (space and/or a hairline `--border` rule).